-I am Matthew Oluwasegun Adeoye, a PhD student in Statistics at the University of Warwick, UK.
+I am Matthew Oluwasegun Adeoye, a final-year PhD Candidate in Statistics at the University of Warwick, UK.
 Prior to starting my doctoral study at Warwick, I obtained a Master's degree in Medical Statistics from the University of London, School of Hygiene and Tropical Medicine (LSHTM), and a Bachelor's degree in Statistics from the University of Abuja, Nigeria.
-My research interests lies in the interface of Statistics and Health Science.
-I have a special interest in infectious disease modelling, longitudinal data analysis, and Bayesian inference generally.
-During my studies at LSHTM, I was trained on randomized and observational/epidemiological studies involving repeated measurements (longitudinal/clustered data analysis using marginal & subject specific mixed effects models), Survival Analysis, Bayesian Analyses, Clinical Trials, Causal Inference, Generalized Linear Mixed Models & Generalized Estimating Equations, Robust Statistical Methods, etc. I am happy and enthusiastic to collaborate on research projects spanning across epidemiology and randomized controlled trials.
+My PhD research is focused on Bayesian inference for spatio-temporal epidemic modelling.
+In particular, it involves Markov chain Monte Carlo methods, latent non-Gaussian hierarchical modelling, filtering methods for state space and hidden Markov models, outbreak detection, and likelihood-free methods for fitting infectious disease transmission models to data.
+During my studies at LSHTM, I was trained on randomized and observational/epidemiological studies involving repeated measurements (longitudinal/clustered data analysis using marginal & subject specific mixed effects models), Survival Analysis, Bayesian Analyses, Clinical Trials, Causal Inference, Generalized Linear Mixed Models & Generalized Estimating Equations, Robust Statistical Methods, etc. I am happy and enthusiastic to collaborate on research projects spanning across Bayesian inference, mathematical/statistical modelling of infectious diseases and randomized controlled trials.

 Here are some of the projects I have worked on in the past.